peteroupc/peteroupc.github.io/bernreq.md

 - Nacu, Şerban, and Yuval Peres.
 "Fast simulation of new coins from old", The Annals of Applied Probability 15, no. 1A (2005): 93-115.
 - Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
 590-597.
 - Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724, 2005.
-- Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
-"Bernoulli Factories and Black-box Reductions in Mechanism Design."
-Journal of the ACM (JACM) 68, no. 2 (2021): 1-30.
 - Etessami, K. And Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", Journal of the ACM 56(1), pp.1-66, 2009.
 - Banderier, C. And Drmota, M., 2015.
 Formulae and asymptotics for coefficients of algebraic functions.
 Combinatorics, Probability and Computing, 24(1), pp.1-53.
 - Esparza, J., Kučera, A. and Mayr, R., 2004, July.
 Model checking probabilistic pushdown automata.
 In Proceedings of the 19th Annual IEEE Symposium on Logic in Computer Science, 2004. (pp. 12-21).
 IEEE.